fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 If Nano isn't familiar you can ask in the chat or google.

-### Exercise 12.3

 #### Exercise 12.3: Ubuntu 102

-Install Node while inside the container and run the index file with `node /usr/src/app/index.js` in the container.
+Install Node while inside the container and run the index file with _node /usr/src/app/index.js_ in the container.

 The instructions for installing Node are sometimes hard to find so here is something you can copy-paste: